 Tasha felt her hand connect, wrapping her fingers around the larger man’s wrist and forcefully wrenching the gun to the side, pointing it away from her, into the street.
 He squeezed the trigger, just a moment too late, firing off a loud, echoing shot into the wall of a nearby building.
 Tasha absently hoped there was no one inside as she reached out with her other hand, grabbed the gun, and wrenched it from his grip.
 He resisted, but not enough.
 She lowered her hand to his chest and, her back still braced against the window bracket, shoved him hard enough to launch him into the wall.
 She felt a few of his ribs crack under her fingers.

 For a moment, Tasha contemplated leaving through the window, but then she realized, she had the gun.
 She had her strength, she had a gun, and Lara was doing only slightly better than her.
 With the surge of adrenaline pumping through her system, she couldn’t even really feel the pain in her muscles right now.
 She had promised to tear this place to the ground.
 Time to make good on that.
-She turned, grinning widely, back towards the more hated of her captors, just in time to see her finally rise to her feet.
+With a wide grin, she turned back towards the more hated of her captors, just in time to see her finally rise to her feet.

 Tasha raised the gun, but Lara was quicker.
 She opened her mouth, and Tasha felt something grasp her, pushing every inch of her backwards out of the open window.
 She let out a surprised yelp as she fell.
 Then, she felt the strangest thing beneath her.
 It was like wind, but stronger, much stronger, pressing her upwards, slowing her fall.
 She hit the ground on her back, nowhere near as hard as she should have done, and pushed herself to her feet.
 Before she had a chance to choose a direction, Lara peaked her head out of the window, her mouth already open as she exposed herself.
 Apparently she had started firing before she even left cover, because a chunk of the wall connected to the window split, the brickwork cracking away and sending out a fine plume of dust.
 Before Tasha had a chance to fire, the shot hit her.
 It was less focused now, and further away, but it still struck her dead on, knocking her off her feet once more.
 She landed on her knees, began slowly forcing her way to her feet, expecting a shot to the back, but none came.
 She turned, glanced up at the window.
 Lara had her arms braced against her face, seemingly trying to ward off some invisible force as it struck at her again and again, sending her hair frizzing out in every direction as she tried and failed to line up another shot.
 Tasha took the opportunity, and began to run.